EU plans for own retaliation in aircraft dispute with U.S.

 Airbus said it saw no legal basis for the U.S. move and warned of deepening transatlantic trade tensions.

-The European Union is already facing U.S. tariffs on its steel and aluminum exports and U.S. President Donald Trump has repeatedly threatened to hit EU cars with punitive duties.
+The European Union is already facing U.S. tariffs on its steel and aluminium exports and U.S. President Donald Trump has repeatedly threatened to hit EU cars with punitive duties.

 French Finance Minister Bruno Le Maire told a conference in Paris that the two sides needed to reach a friendly agreement.